 A real-time system means that the system is subjected to real-time, i.e., the response should be guaranteed within a specified timing constraint or the system should meet the specified deadline.
 For example flight control systems, real-time monitors, etc.

 Types of real-time systems based on timing constraints:

 - Hard real-time system: This type of system can never miss its deadline.
 Missing the deadline may have disastrous consequences.
 The usefulness of results produced by a hard real-time system decreases abruptly and may become negative if tardiness increases.
 Tardiness means how late a real-time system completes its task with respect to its deadline.
 Example: Flight controller system.

 - Soft real-time system: This type of system can miss its deadline occasionally with some acceptably low probability.
 Missing the deadline have no disastrous consequences.
 The usefulness of results produced by a soft real-time system decreases gradually with an increase in tardiness.
 Example: Telephone switches.

 Our reference model is characterized by three elements:

 - A workload model: It specifies the application supported by the system.

 - A resource model: It specifies the resources available to the application.

 - Algorithms: It specifies how the application system will use resources.

-- Release time of a job – It is the time at which job becomes ready for execution.
+- Release time of a job: It is the time at which the job becomes ready for execution.

-- Execution time of a job – It is the time taken by job to finish its execution.
+- Execution time of a job: It is the time taken by the job to finish its execution.

-- Response time of a job – It is the length of time from release time of a job to the instant when it finishes.
+- Response time of a job: It is the length of time from the release time of a job to the instant when it finishes.

-- Maximum allowable response time of a job is called its relative deadline.
+- The maximum allowable response time of a job is called its relative deadline.

-- Absolute deadline of a job is equal to its relative deadline plus its release time.
+- The absolute deadline of a job is equal to its relative deadline plus its release time.

 - Resources are also known as passive resources.
 A job may or may not require a resource during its execution.
 Example: memory, mutex